fuzzypixelz/chimera-rs/SYNTAX.md

 # Woland Syntax

-It's no secret that the following is heavily inspired by Ruby.
+It's no secret that the following is heavily inspired by ~~Ruby~~ Lua.

 ## (Neo)Vim support